OpenVoiceOS/awesome-ocp-skills/README.md

 # awesome-ocp-skills

 - ocp menu - does skill provide featured tracks for OCP menu / intent
 - playback type - how does skill handle playback
 - setup.py - can skill be installed via package manager (ovos-core only)

 ## Categories

+Some skills fit into more than one category, they are organized by their primary category, ie, the category that reflects most of the content they provide

   * [Music](#music)
   * [Internet Radio](#internet-radio)